Sjhunt93/IAP-2019-2020/Tutorials/Tutorial 12.md

     - Supplied as a pseudocode
 3. Arpeggiator
     - Supplied as a flowchart file
-4. A generative engine that samples from the inputs
+4. A generative music application
-    - An adaption of exercise 3 from last week
+    - Supplied as a basic program

 ## Program 1: Attack and Release Envelopes.